 The spirit of the gospel, 6:1-7

 v1.
 The Jewish world was divided between Aramaic speaking Jews from Palestine (Hebrews), and Greek speaking Jews from outside Palestine (Hellenists).
-The Hellenists were either emigrants from Palestine or descendents from the dispersion.
-Thus, "racial" tension (often focused on religious purity) existed in the Jewish community and found its way into the New Testament church, revealing itself in a dispute over the care of widows.
-The Hellenists claimed their widows were not getting a fair share of the church's welfare budget.
+The Hellenists were either emigrants from Palestine or descendants from the dispersion.
+Racial tension, often focused on religious purity, existed in the Jewish community and found its way into the New Testament church, revealing itself in a dispute over the care of widows.
+The Hellenists claimed that their widows were not getting a fair share of the church's welfare budget.

 v2-4.
 The apostles see their main function as administering the worship of the church ("give our attention to prayer") and the preaching and teaching of the Word of God ("ministry of the Word").
 They don't want to be sidetracked into a social-welfare role.
 The congregation therefore chooses seven men who are "full of the Spirit", gifted with wisdom, men who are capable and intelligent, able to perform a social-welfare role.
 When Luke uses the phrase "full of the Spirit", "filled with the Spirit", he often has in mind endowments for Christian ministry, ministry gifts, especially those for preaching, eg. "Peter, filled with the Holy Spirit, said.....", Ac.4:8, cf. Lk:21:14.
 So, these men must exhibit the gifts of the Spirit, particularly that of wisdom.
 Of course, it goes without saying that having been endowed with spiritual gifts they have also received the Spirit in the sense of being born again, ie. they are believers.

 v5.
 The seven have Greek names, which may indicate that they were all Hellenists.
 One wasn't even a Jew, but rather a proselyte.
 Stephen heads the list and is described as a man "full of faith and of the Holy Spirit."
-He is a gifted person, the most evident spiritual gift being his strong faith, his total reliance on Jesus.
+He is a gifted person, the most evident spiritual gift being his strong faith.
 His appointment recognizes this fact.

 v6.
 The church (the assembly of believers) selects the seven, while the apostles appoint them to their office.
 The laying on of hands may serve to either express a prayer for blessing, or a commissioning for service.
-It is very unlikely that this act imparts spiritual power, as they were already "full of the Spirit".
-The ministry function of "deacon" comes from this passage and is derived from the Greek diakonos - servant, minister.
+It is very unlikely that this act imparts spiritual power since they were already "full of the Spirit".
+The ministry function of deacon comes from this passage and is derived from the Greek diakonos, servant, minister.
 A special class of ministry is certainly not being established here, rather these men are being set apart to serve the church community.

 v7.
 Luke now gives us a brief report on the state of the church, telling us that there is an increasing communication of the gospel in Jerusalem and beyond.
 Luke is most likely thinking of the gospel message in particular when he uses the phrase "Word of God."
 As a result, the number of believers increase.
 This includes converts who are priests - an unlikely source of believers.
 The phrase "obedient to the faith" may well reflect Romans 1:5, but may also simply mean that they "put their faith in the Lord", CEV.
 At any rate, many priests opened their hearts to the gospel.